 Ensure you are sitting in a chair which is an appropriate size for you, e.g. if it is too low this will put strain on your knees and hips.
 If you are at a desk and your chair is low this could put further strain on your shoulders and wrists.

 When opening new or tight jars consider using a gripping aid and direct the force through the palm of your hand rather than just through the fingers.
-Click here to view our easy twist jar opener or click here to view our anti slip jar opener.
+Click here to view the easy twist jar opener or click here to view an anti slip jar opener.

 Avoid staying in one position all the time.
 Change your position more regularly or joints will get stiff.
 For example, if you are in the car or sitting at your desk for a long period of time, ensure to get up and stretch.